AA-2003/Sentiment-Analysis-with-LLM-API/readme.md

 # Sentiment Analysis with LLM API

 This repository contains a sentiment analysis implementation using the Mistral AI API through LangChain.
-It's specifically designed to analyze Persian/Farsi text comments and can classify sentiments as "Positive", "Negative", or "Neutral".
+It is designed to analyze Persian/Farsi text comments and classify sentiments as "Positive", "Negative", or "Neutral".
 The implementation supports:

-1. **Single API Call per Comment** - Individual comment analysis
+1. **Single Comment Analysis** - Analyze individual comments.
-2. **Batch API Calls** - Multiple comments processed in a single API request
+2. **Batch Comment Analysis** - Process multiple comments in a single API request.
-3. **Customizable Templates** - Ability to modify classification templates for different use cases
+3. **Customizable Templates** - Modify classification templates for different use cases.

 ## Setup

 ### Prerequisites
 - Python 3.8+
-- Required packages: langchain, langchain-mistralai, python-dotenv, httpx
+- Required packages: `langchain`, `langchain-mistralai`, `python-dotenv`, `httpx`
 - Mistral AI API key

 ### Installation